WHEN AUTOS WERE HARD WARE

 Still, automotive electronic components are planned long in advance for model year assembly lines, and are generally outdated by the time the customer buys from the dealer.
 In spite of always behind the times, the entertainment systems in vehicles became a serious cash cow for the automakers.
 Charging big bucks for yesterday’s ghetto blaster equivalent system was great for the bottom line.

-We’ve never had or knew we needed so much information and entertainment.
+We’ve never had or knew we needed so much information and entertainment while on the road.
 Now we must have “infotainment” as if a new term and skill set was needed to keep us progressing in synch.
 On one hand it seems ridiculous but to be truthful, the 2022 list of features for Tesla’s Infotainment Upgrade is admittedly astounding in technical depth:

 TESLA INFOTAINMENT UPGRADE

-AM radio is not possible – but good riddance.
+AM radio is not possible on this upgrade – but good riddance.
 FM radio is another story – one could expect it but you need to pay $500 to listen to free radio.
-Billionaires… they get you coming and going, then back up over you to make sure no more money falls out.
+Billionaires… they get you coming and going, then back up over you to make sure no more coin falls out.

 Just because we can do something does not always mean it is a good idea, such as telephoning and driving.
 Studies have shown that the act of simply talking on a phone (even if hands-free) is a significant distraction for a driver.
 Multitaskers at heart, we think that while we can see and hear multiple subjects at a time – but realistically the brain can only focus on one thing.